Program, Policies, and Protocols

 For any school closure announcements, we are listed as Eastside Prep at flashalert.net.
 Closure schedules can be found online, and these are distributed to major radio and television stations.
 School closure announcements will also be put on the school phone line by 6:00 AM if possible.
 Remember that in a power outage situation, the school phone system will not work; however, we will make every attempt to use text messaging to notify families and employees if the school is without power.

 Education Beyond the Classroom

 In addition to our academic curriculum, athletics program, and clubs and activities, Eastside Prep provides Education Beyond the Classroom (EBC).
 EBC is comprised of four specific kinds of engagement: (1) EBC Fall Orientations, held in the first week of school and designed to prepare all students to launch the new school year with positive expectations.
-(2) EBC Service Learning Days are held several times during the academic year in grades 5-9.
+(2) EBC Service Learning Days are held during the academic year.
 The purpose of this program is to introduce students to the needs of their communities, and to provide examples of ways in which they can contribute.
 (3) EBC Week takes place for a full week in the spring.
 Students select from a variety of options ranging from on-campus and local experiences to domestic and international travels.
 Information about EBC Week opportunities is presented each fall.

 All components of Education Beyond the Classroom are important parts of our program and as such student participation is required.

 Participating in community life and using community resources to enhance learning are important parts of Eastside Prep’s educational program.
 When students cannot be driven to field trip sites by faculty or staff on Eastside Prep school buses, transportation will be via charter vans or public transportation.